Eligibility and Application: VA Disability and SNAP Benefits Explained

 If you are a Veteran and you have a low income, you may qualify for SNAP benefits and you can even apply online

-SNAP payments in August in the United States
+SNAP payments in the United States for November and December

 Many people who have a disability, including veterans, rely on a combination of benefits.
 One of the most common need-based benefits programs is the Supplemental Nutrition Assistance Program (SNAP).
 Some veterans who receive VA disability benefits may be eligible for Food Stamps.